 • A DUI or DWI moving violation.

 A court ordinarily requires that an SR-22 be submitted to guarantee that the individual is covered by the necessary liability insurance coverage.
-The insurance company will subsequently alert the court if the insurance coverage lapses or is cancelled.
+The insurance company will consequently alert the court if the insurance coverage lapses or is cancelled.
 The length of time that it is needed to be in force differs according to the sentence of the court.